Devonport Dockyard incinerator approved

 - From the section Devon

 Proposals for an energy-from-waste plant at a Plymouth naval base have been approved by city councillors.

 Councillors voted through the plans for the incinerator at Devonport Dockyard by seven votes to five on Thursday.

 German-owned MVV Environment said the incinerator would burn about 250,000 tonnes of waste a year.

-People living nearby have said they are concerned about extra traffic and the health implications of the operation.'Only decision'
+People living nearby have said they are concerned about extra traffic and the health implications of the operation.

 The plant at Devonport's North Yard will process waste from across south Devon.